 No need for a work permitEU Citizens and familymembers do not need to apply for a work permit - ever.
 It's EU law.

-Mixed EU & non-EU couples + children and Public Health CareAs long as the non-EU partner is either a spouse or 'registered partner', he or she will enjoy all rights of an EU-citizen - except for one thing: Public Health Care.
+Public Health CareAn EU Temporary Residence Permit does *not* give access to Public Health Care.
+One *must* have a gainful activity in the form of employment (at a company registered as employer in Czech Republic) or self-employment (the Trade License).
+A non-EU partner (defined as spouse or 'registered partner') will enjoy all rights of an EU-citizen - except for one thing: Public Health Care.
 Even with a Temporary Residence Permit, the non-EU person does not automatically have rights to enroll into Public Health Care.